 Chrétien de Troyes

-Chrétien de Troyes has written at least 15 books.
-Their most popular book is Arthurian Romances with 27 saves with an average rating of 3.89⭐.
+Chrétien de Troyes's most popular book is Arthurian Romances with 28 saves and an average rating of 3.89.

 Author Bio